Ban gambling advertising and raise the taxes

 “Our party supports the regulation we have today and we want to appoint a proper investigation after five years to fix what is needed,” says Angelica Lundberg, Member of Parliament for the Sweden Democrats.

 “It is a, as good as it gets, regulation we have today.
 I would give it 2.5 points on a five-point scale.
-You need to adjust the margins in it,” says Daniel Wykman, Member of Parliament for the Moderates.
+You need to adjust the margins in it,” says Niklas Wykman, Member of Parliament for the Moderates.

 “You cannot sell light beer to alcoholics”